-In our conversation today, you’ll hear from Neal how he’s been able to build an online business that allows him to positively impact the lives of thousands of people AND gives him the freedom to work wherever he chooses and the flexibility to spend quality time with his wife and kids.
+In our conversation today, you'll hear from Neil how he's been able to build an online business that allows him to positively impact the lives of thousands of people AND gives him the freedom to work wherever he chooses and the flexibility to spend quality time with his wife and kids.

 In this episode, we chat candidly with Neil about all things related to life, business, and entrepreneurship, exploring a number of engaging topics like:

 - Why starting a business is like learning a new language…